Ada-Developers-Academy/core-unit-3/more-neat-css-things/more-selectors.md

 }
 ```

-If we apply knowledge about cascading, a future topic, we could probably be extra and do even more variations.
+If we apply knowledge about cascading, we could probably be extra and do even more variations.

 </details>